dallas-hall/kode-kloud-engineer/devops/docker/docker-copy-file-from-host-to-container.md

 ## Task

-> The Nautilus DevOps team has some conditional data present on App Server 1 in Stratos Datacenter.
+> The Nautilus DevOps team has some conditional data present on App Server 3 in Stratos Datacenter.
 There is a container ubuntu_latest running on the same server.
 We received a request to copy some of the data from the docker host to the container.
-Below are more details about the task:<br><br>On App Server 1 in Stratos Datacenter copy an encrypted file `/tmp/nautilus.txt.gpg` from docker host to ubuntu_latest container (running on same server) in `/tmp/` location.
+Below are more details about the task:<br><br>On App Server 3 in Stratos Datacenter copy an encrypted file `/tmp/nautilus.txt.gpg` from docker host to `ubuntu_latest` container (running on same server) in `/usr/src/` location.
 Please do not try to modify this file in any way.

 ## Preliminary Steps